wso2/docs-is/en/docs/learn/configuring-access-delegation-with-uma.md

 # Configuring Access Delegation with OAuth 2.0

 User Managed Access (UMA) enables controlled access to a user's protected digital resources using a centralized authorization server with authorization policies.
-This tutorial demonstrates giving access to a user's photo resources in a sample application by configuring UMA 2.0 in WSO2 Identity Server.
+This tutorial demonstrates giving access to a user's photo resources in a sample application by configuring UMA 2.0 in WSO2 Identity Server (WSO2 IS).

 ## Scenario

 Lily, Oliver and Pam are three users in WSO2 IS.
-Lily has a photo album in the "Photo-editer" application and wants to share the Family photos album with her family members; Oliver and Pam .
-Oliver and Pam can view this photo album using the "Photo-viewer" application.
-Photo-editor and Photo-viewer applications are using WSO2 IS as their identity provider.
+Lily has a photo album in the **Photo-editer** application and wants to share the Family photos album with her family members; Oliver and Pam .
+Oliver and Pam can view this photo album using the **Photo-viewer** application.
+The **Photo-editor** and **Photo-viewer** applications are using WSO2 IS as their identity provider.

 ![uma-scenario-diagram](../assets/img/learn/uma-scenario-diagram.png)